sebastianhuus/sebastianhuus/README.md

 Welcome to my (currently) very empty GitHub profile!
 I'm a soon-to-be computer science student starting this autumn and I'm super excited to learn about pretty much all there is about *everything*.
 My main interests are ✨*space*✨, rockets🚀 and music!🎵 And of course the physics related to those!

+Currently trying to learn Javascript through Electron.
+Been fun so far!

 <!--
 **sebastianhuus/sebastianhuus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.